sowmiyasekara/sowmiyasekara/README.md

 <td width="58%" valign="top">

 <h2>About Me</h2>
-I’m Bharanitharan, a final-year B.Tech IT student passionate about blending design and technology to create impactful digital experiences.
+I’m Sowmiya, a final-year B.Tech IT student passionate about blending design and technology to create impactful digital experiences.
-With 5 internships across UI/UX and product design, and as the Founder & CTO of Young-Frames, I’ve built products that connect creativity with real-world usability.
+With 2 internships across Full stack web development , I’ve built products that connect creativity with real-world usability.
 I love crafting interfaces that are not only functional but emotionally engaging — where design meets precision.

 <br>